apple/swift-async-algorithms/Evolution/0016-mutli-producer-single-consumer-channel.md

     @frozen
     public struct ChannelAndStream : ~Copyable {
         /// The channel.
-        public var channel: MultiProducerSingleConsumerChannel
+        public var channel: MultiProducerSingleConsumerAsyncChannel
         /// The source.
         public var source: Source
     }

-    /// Initializes a new ``MultiProducerSingleConsumerChannel`` and an ``MultiProducerSingleConsumerChannel/Source``.
+    /// Initializes a new ``MultiProducerSingleConsumerAsyncChannel`` and an ``MultiProducerSingleConsumerAsyncChannel/Source``.
     ///
     /// - Parameters:
     ///   - elementType: The element type of the channel.